bethsmith0623/Roulette/README.md

 ![Game page](https://i.imgur.com/Ip8WHov.png)

-1. Type in the amount you would like to wager in the bet box.
+1. Type in the amount you would like to wager in the box.
 ![Type in your wager](https://i.imgur.com/OSWulYJ.png)

-2. When you click the Place Bet button a message appears telling you to make your table selection.
+2. When you click the PLACE BET button a message appears prompting you to make your table selection.
 ![Click Place Bet](https://i.imgur.com/wKLwk7B.png)

-3. Click on the number you would like to place your bet on.
-This game is currently accepting single number bets only and the number you select appears with a blue border.
+3. Click on the number you would like to place your wager on.
+This game is currently accepting single number selections only and the number you choose appears with a blue border.
 ![Make selection](https://i.imgur.com/iZBbevW.png)

 4. Click the SPIN button.
-A number is generated to simulate a wheel spin and that number is displayed.
+A number is generated to simulate a wheel spin and that number is displayed above the button.
 In the bank area your win/lose message appears and the balance is updated.
 ![Spin the 'wheel'](https://i.imgur.com/JuAO8fF.png)

-5. To continue play, click the Next Spin button and the wheel and table are cleared for another round.
+5. To continue play, click the NEXT SPIN button.
+The wheel and table are cleared for another round.
 ![Play again](https://i.imgur.com/WQ1W5ke.png)